Netflix has unveiled an official trailer for an intriguing documentary adventure titled Unknown: The Lost Pyramid that will premiere on July 3.

-Secretary General of the Supreme Council of Antiquities Mostafa Waziri said the cemetery is unique, and that this style of cemeteries has not been discovered before in Bahnasa.
+Secretary General of the Supreme Council of Antiquities Mostafa Waziri explained that this cache was found inside a huge well.

 The lecture also focused on shedding light on the archaeological projects currently underway.